96boards/projects/home_surveillance/README.md

 * [Link to Blog](http://www.96boards.org/blog/part-2-home-surveillance-project-96boards/)
 * [Link to Project](part-2)

-### Part 3: Part 3: Webcam tracking using Sensor Mezzanine
+### Part 3 - Webcam tracking using Sensor Mezzanine

 Track the known face infront of Webcam using Sensor Mezzanine and Dragonboard410C.
 Webcam should be mounted on Pan and Tilt setup with micro servos.